andrewtyl/express-boilerplate/README.md

 3. Install the Travis-CI CLI using instructions from https://github.com/travis-ci/travis.rb#readme.
 This requires installing Ruby Version 1.9.3 or greater (2.0.0 or greater is reccomended).
 4. Setup Travis-CI to automatically build pushed branches.
 5. Edit `.travis.yml`.
 See the file and https://docs.travis-ci.com/user/customizing-the-build for more details.
 6. Any future pushes to the master branch should automatically trigger a build to Heroku.
-NOTE: There is currently a bug that may show your build fails due to an incorrect API key.
-The deployment to Heroku should still trigger regardless, but your build will show as failing, even if every test passed.
-Also, any email notifications from `.travis.yml` will not trigger.
-Follow this issue at: https://travis-ci.community/t/heroku-deployment-fails-but-doesnt/8145/

 ###### License